 05 – Howard Hughes, the world’s most notorious recluse, dies of a stroke as his private jet flies him from Mexico to Texas.
 Hughes, aged 70, was preparing to see specialists about an undisclosed ailment.
 His fortune is estimated at $1.5 billion.

-09 – Folk singer Phil Ochs hangs himself in his sister’s home in Queens, New York, having suffered problems including bipolar disorder and alcoholism.
+09 – Folk singer Phil Ochs hangs himself in his sister’s home in Queens, New York, having suffered bipolar disorder and alcoholism problems.

 10 – Peter Frampton‘s double album Frampton Comes Alive tops the US charts becoming the most successful live LP in rock history.

 11 – Frank Sinatra is photographed at a concert in the company of two notorious Mafiosi; Carlo Gambino and Paul Castellano.